serra/invoice-automator/readme.md

 ### Doing

 * When an invoice is updated, we see a log message in DO.
+  * request information is logged and visible in DO
   * add webhook for invoices
-  * request information is logged and visible in DO
   * scripts to create and maintain webhooks are added to this repository
   * documentation  is updated

 ### Backlog

+* fix log configuration - print statements are visible, but info logs are not atm
 * Only respond to state changes of invoices, not to every update
   * state field change -> log it
   * other field change -> ignore it